sourcegraph/handbook/content/communication/team_chat.md

 Exceptions:

 - #distributioneers retains messages indefinitely because a lot of customer context ends up in Slack threads and it is not currently practical to move that to another system of record.
+- #customer-updates similarly retains messages for two years because a lot of customer context ends up in Slack threads and it is not currently practical to move that to another system of record.
 - #feedback retains messages indefinitely because it provides a good source of user testimonials.

 [Historical archive of Slack messages prior to 2019-11-09](https://drive.google.com/file/d/1FUbOEsMM4fWRpxymgNHZCAssOPEFDelJ/view?usp=sharing): unzip and open `sourcegraph-slack-archive-to-20191109/index.html` to view.
 If you consult this, please be sure to add whatever information you learn to a source of truth so we reduce our reliance on this archive.